vsoch/compspec/README.md

 a graph design.
 But perhaps we can "flatten" the graph into a set of facts with associated identifiers and then give the entire thing to a solver (as a faster solution than manual parsing).
 I think using [clingo](https://potassco.org/clingo/) should work nicely.
+We can also try more traditional graph methods, if clingo is not sufficient.

 ### Use Cases